 A curious and confused claim of infringement of a musical work based on what may have been defendants’ sampling of an insignificant portion of a recorded performance of the work, which was made prior to establishment of federal copyright protection for sound recordings in 1972.

 The Complaint is refreshingly concise, but it appears to be so mainly because it offers no factual bases for its sweeping and ambiguous allegations of copyright infringement.

 An imaginative claim, as alleged in the chaotic (and unintentionally amusing) Complaint, based not on evidence of appropriation of protected musical expression, but rather on fanciful and legally irrelevant allegations of intrigue among one of the authors of the complaining song and an employee of the defending music publisher Sony.

 Remarkable: the circumstances in this case are atypical of music copyright infringement disputes, and this claim appears to have merit.
 Think twice before booking a flight on Virgin Atlantic.

-Plaintiffs, the writers of a “one-hit wonder” that notably charted twice in the Top 20 tracks of the Billboard Hot 200 within a nine-year span, alleges that Defendants illicitly appropriated lyrical and melodic phrasing from the hook of their song into a number from a hit musical.
-To make matters more adversarial, Defendants successfully transferred the case from California to New York, despite one of the Plaintiffs’ failing health.
+Plaintiffs, authors of a “one-hit wonder” that charted twice in the Top 20 tracks of the Billboard Hot 200 within a nine-year span, alleges that Defendants illicitly appropriated words and melody from the hook of their song that they worked into a hit musical number.
+Defendants successfully transferred the case from California to New York, despite one of the Plaintiffs’ allegations of failing health.